Emblematum liber Project

 Andrea Alciato wrote the first and most widely disseminated emblem book, Eblematum liber or Emblemata in 1531.
 For the next 100 years, new editions were published with additional emblems and new woodcuts.

-• 11 emblems from Emblematum liber plus a title page using editions available through the University of Glasgow
+• 11 emblems from Emblematum liber plus a title page using editions spanning from 1531-1621.

 • Carve 2 emblems per month starting in Jan 2024 (going from most complicated to least complicated)